 After severe leaks or floods where water or moisture has infiltrated floors and walls, it's also advisable to hire a professional.
 This is due to the high likelihood of mold growth in areas that aren't visible to the naked eye.

 Firstly, it's crucial to address and rectify the underlying conditions that contributed to the mold growth in order to prevent it from reappearing.

 In cases of recent flooding or water leakage, it's not enough to just remove visible water.
 The affected area needs to be exhaustively dried and dehumidified to eliminate any moisture that has built up around and within the building materials.

 As stated by the EPA, indoor relative humidity should be maintained below 60% to halt and deter the growth of mold.

 Following this, surfaces damaged by mold must be either cleaned or removed, depending on the material type.
-As per the guidelines provided by the NYC Department of Health regarding mold:

 - Non-porous materials can typically be cleaned thoroughly (such as metals, glass, and rigid plastics).